beinteractive/Uween/README.md

 You can set a initial value.
 It will be apply immediately to GameObject (before delay).

  - `.From(v)` - Set a initial value to `v`.
- - `.FromThat()` - Set a initial value to destination Value and destination value to current Value.
+ - `.FromThat()` - Set a initial value to destination value and destination value to current Value.

 ### Relative value